 Research is clear that becoming a skilled, confident reader during the first few years at school has a direct impact on a child’s well-being and positive school outcomes.
-Our aim is to support education leaders to ensure that all children can read by the end of Grade 3.
+Our aim is to support education leaders to ensure that all children can read by the end of Year 3.

 Video - Unlock each child’s potential